 Step 3: Creating a Linked Server using ODBC Driver

 At this point, you should have already installed your ODBC driver for MySQL and also connected the driver to the MySQL database you want.
 The next phase is to configure the linked server in SSMS (SQL Server Metadata Explorer) to connect.
-With the SSMA, you can collect metadata about every database in SQL Server instance and display this metadata in the SSMA.
+With the SSMA, you can collect metadata about every database in the SQL Server instance and display this metadata in the SSMA.

-The next step is to go to the SSMS, in the Object Explorer, under the Server Objects folder, right-click on the Linked Server folder and, from the menu, select the New Linked Server choice:
+The next step is to go to the SSMS, in the Object Explorer, under the Server Objects folder, right-click on the Linked Server folder, and, from the menu, select the New Linked Server choice:

 This displays the New Linked Server dialog.
 You will then need to configure it to connect to the MySQL Server.

 While in the Linked Server dialog box, click the General tab on the left-hand side and enter the name you want to use to call the linked server.
 It could be anything as long as it’s easier to remember.

 Then choose the other data source button from the server type.
 Under it, you will find a provider; select the Microsoft OLE DB Provider for ODBC Drivers option.

 Then proceed to enter any proper name.
 In the Data source, the name of the ODBC data source should be entered:

 Then on the Security tab, click the Be made using this security context radio button and in the Remote login and With password boxes, enter the user name and password that exist in the MySQL Server instance, that is chosen as a data source: